Amazon to make big business changes in EU settlement

 Amazon will make major changes to its business practices to end competition probes in Europe by giving customers more visible choices when buying products and, for Prime members, more delivery options, European Union regulators said Tuesday.

-The EU's executive Commission said it accepted the legally binding commitments from Amazon to resolve two antitrust investigations.
-The deal allows the company to avoid a legal battle with the E.U.’s top antitrust watchdog that could have ended with potentially huge fines, worth up to 10% of annual worldwide revenue.
+The EU's executive Commission accepted the legally binding commitments from Amazon to resolve two antitrust investigations, allowing the company to avoid a legal battle with the E.U.’s top antitrust watchdog that could potentially have ended with fines worth up to 10% of annual worldwide revenue.

 “Today’s decision sets the rules that Amazon will need to play by in the future instead of Amazon determining these rules for all players on its platform,” the EU’s competition commissioner Margrethe Vestager said at a press briefing in Brussels.
-“With these new rules, competing independent retailers, carriers and European customers will have more opportunities and choice.”
+“With these new rules, competing independent retailers, carriers and European customers, well, they will have more opportunities and more choice.”

 “We are pleased that we have addressed the European Commission’s concerns and resolved these matters,” Amazon said in a prepared statement, adding that it still disagrees with some of the Commission's preliminary conclusions.